gianmarcopinna/gianmarcopinna.github.io/content/publication/workingprogress2/index.md

 ---
 title: "The effect of easing access to credit on firms
-employment: the case: evidence from Italian linked administrative data (tentative title)"
+employment: evidence from Italian linked administrative data (tentative title)"

 authors:
 - Gian Marco Pinna